 A movement-related strategy used by the animal to perform the scratch.
 To scratch the upper back, humans are limited to one scratch form, involving the elbow raised above the shoulder to provide access to the upper back.

 A region on the surface of the body, that when stimulated, elicits only one form of the scratch reflex.

 These can be successfully targeted by more than one form of the reflex.
 It usually lies at the boundary of two pure form domains.

 It is a movement in which only one form of the scratch response is utilized to respond to the stimulus.

-It is seen in transition zones as well, and is characterized by two rubs during each scratch cycle.
-Findings on switch and hybrid movements suggest a modular organization of unit generator CPGs used in combination to achieve a task.
+It is seen in transition zones as well and is characterized by two rubs during each scratch cycle.
+Findings on the switch and hybrid movements suggest a modular organization of unit generator CPGs used in combination to achieve a task.

 It is noteworthy about scratch reflex is that a scratch response continues even after afferent input from the stimulated zone ceases.

-Though the scratch reflex is programmed into the neural circuits of the spinal cord but the neurons in the motor cortex play a role in the modulation of the scratch reflex as well.
+Though the scratch reflex is programmed into the neural circuits of the spinal cord, the neurons in the motor cortex play a role in the modulation of the scratch reflex as well.